sammyjmoseley/FourierShapeClassification/Paper.md

 A unique Fourier Analysis frequency domain increases the robustness of the our algorithm.
 Random perturbations in the contour are less likely to cause the frequency domain to change so significantly that Fourier frequency domain vectors would be incorrectly classified.

 ### K-Nearest Neighbor
-[See the K-Nearest Neighbor for Hu Moment][hu-moment-knearest]
+See the K-Nearest Neighbor for Hu Moment

 # Algorithm Testing
 To evaluate the efficacy of the Fourier Analysis algorithm, accuracy of the algorithm was benchmarked against the Hu moments algorithm with the addition of random contour perturbations.
-When deciding on a good metric to compare the algorithms, real world conditions was the primary criteria.
+When deciding on a good metric to compare the algorithms, real world conditions were the primary criteria.
 When segmenting a pixelated or blurry shape from its background, it is common for the contour to be extruded or intruded due to thresholding or contouring systemic errors.
 To simulate the perturbations, contour points were randomly extruded or intruded with a normal distribution random variable.

 \begin{figure}[H]
   \centering
-      \includegraphics[width=1.3\textwidth]{PerturbationDensity.jpg}
+      \includegraphics[width=1.0\textwidth]{PerturbationDensity.jpg}
   \caption{Shape Form Distribution}
   \label{fig:pertdens}
 \end{figure}